PADS-UPC/RL-align/README.md

 ```
    bin/execute.sh configfile test model
 ```
-Two example configuration files are provided: File ``config.15.5.-100.-20.-300.cfg`` will produce alignments closer to optimal cost, but may fail to find fitting alignments for more cases.
-On the contrary ``config.5.5.-500.-300.-400.cfg`` will produce fitting alignments for more traces, but with less optimal costs.
+On example configuration file is provided: ``config.15.5.-100.-150.-300.cfg``, which produces alignment lower costs on the used tuning dataset
 The model file must be in ``data/unfoldings`` and have extension ``.bp.pnml``.
 Behavioural profiles and shortest paths should be already precomputed and reside in the same folder.
 The ``execute.sh`` script expects the trace files to be in ``data/logs`` and have the same name than the model, but with extension ``.xes``.

 E.g., to align one model with its corresponding log:
 ```
-   bin/execute.sh config/config/config.15.5.-100.-20.-300.cfg data/unfoldigns/M1.bp.pnml
+   bin/execute.sh config/config/config.15.5.-100.-150.-300.cfg data/unfoldigns/M1.bp.pnml
 ```
 You can also align several models in parallel (quotes are important):
 ```
-   bin/execute.sh config/config/config.15.5.-100.-20.-300.cfg "data/unfoldigns/M1.bp.pnml data/unfoldigns/M3.bp.pnml data/unfoldigns/M3.bp.pnml"
+   bin/execute.sh config/config/config.15.5.-100.-150.-300.cfg "data/unfoldigns/M1.bp.pnml data/unfoldigns/M3.bp.pnml data/unfoldigns/M3.bp.pnml"
 ```

-This will leave the results in e.g. ``data/results/output.15.5.-100.-20.-300``.
+This will leave the results in e.g. ``data/results/output.15.5.-100.-150.-300``.
 For each aligned model, a file will be created containing all alignments.

 If reference alignments are available (they should be in ``data/alignments`` and have the same name than the model with extension ``.gold``) performance can be evaluated with:
 ```